kanidm/kanidm/designs/kanidm-trust.rst

 we write this into the system_info?

 This means we need to determine a difference between a localgroup and a group that will be synced for trust.
-This may require a seperate class or label?
+This may require a separate class or label?

 We need to make name -> SPN on groups/accounts that can be sent across a trust boundary.